 So what happens next?

 If any of this resonates with you, just send me an email or leave me an answer phone message, whatever you prefer.
-I will contact you within 24 hours to arrange an initial meeting.
-I am happy to call for a brief chat on the phone first, if that feels comfortable.
+I will contact you to arrange an initial session.

 At the initial appointment we will have 50 minutes to talk and think about what is bothering you and explore whether psychotherapy feels right for you.

 Once we have agreed to work together, we can decide on a convenient regular time to meet for ongoing, weekly sessions at the same location.
 I usually work long term, but can offer either short term or open ended sessions.
 This is something that we can discuss further when we meet in relation to your own particular needs.

 Training, qualifications & experience